 HISTORY OF FACEBOOK

-February 4 is the 9th birthday of the social networking site Facebook.
-What started back at Harvard — and initially only open to college students or those with email addresses that ended in .edu until September 2006 — Facebook is now the fastest growing social network with over 800 million people using it to connect with friends, relatives and co-workers around the world.
-Half the active users login daily.
-Last year at this time, there were 600 million on board, meaning there are more people on Facebook than there are people in the United States.
-In January of 2009 it surpassed MySpace to become the largest social network in terms of US traffic.
-It is now the largest in the world, with most users outside the US.
-Increasingly users access it via mobile devices, with popular clients on many smartphones.
+Today marks the 5th birthday of the social networking site Facebook.
+What started back at Harvard — and initially only open to college students or those with email addresses that ended in .edu until September 2006 — Facebook is now the fastest growing social network with over 150 million people using it to connect with friends, relatives and co-workers around the world.
+It’s a company, a platform, a brand, a phenomenon, a veritable force of modern culture.
+The estimated value of the company is rumored to be north of $1-2B.
+Speculation abounds.

-As I’ve mentioned in another article, some people live in Facebook, enjoying the “walled garden” environment where they can send messages, leave voice messages, update their status, comment on other people’s status, announce events, share photos, tag them, give gifts, chat, use custom applications, and play games — all in this same environment, without using other services.
-Not only is Facebook becoming an aggregator of web services, it is also becoming the go-to location for clubs, groups, even churches — where people can share publicly or privately their taste, ideas, opinions and interests.
+As I’ve mentioned in another article, some people live in Facebook, enjoying the “walled garden” environment where they can send messages, update their status, comment on other’s status, announce events, share photos, tag them, give gifts, chat, use custom applications, and play games — all in the same environment, without using other services.
+Not only is Facebook becoming an aggregator of web services, it is also becoming the go-to location for clubs, groups, even churches — where people can share publicly or privately their taste, ideas, opinions, and interests.
 It’s becoming the new “social dashboard.”
-About a quarter of the most recent Super Bowl advertisements mentioned Facebook links.

 This has exemplified and accelerated the Web 2.0 concept of “transparency” discussed in detail in Wired Magazine.